Tunneling method for Hawking quanta in analogue gravity: General setting

 Of course, due to the stationarity of our flow, the system features a timelike Killing vector $\partial_t$ and thus provides a notion of Killing energy $\Omega=k_a \chi^a$ for the particle.
 This can be linked to the preferred frame's energy $\omega$ in the very simple way

 Since $\Omega$ is associated to a translational symmetry, the idea is to find mode solutions $\phi_\Omega$ of \eqref{eq:DR} at fixed Killing energy, which can be proven to be a conserved quantity even for a modified dispersion~\cite{Cropp_2014_ray_tracing}.
-This, together with the dependence of our modified dispersion relation on the effective field theory scale $\Lambda$, strongly suggest the introduction of a dimensionless parameter $\alpha\equiv\Omega/\Lambda$ that controls the deviations from the relativistic behaviour (recovered in the limit $\alpha\to 0$).
+This, together with the dependence of our modified dispersion relation on the effective field theory scale $\Lambda$, strongly suggest the introduction of a dimensionless parameter $\alpha\equiv\Omega/\Lambda$ that captures most of the mild deviations from the relativistic behaviour (recovered in the limit $\alpha\to 0$ if one excludes the special case of the zero-mode).

 Although one could explore \eqref{eq:DR} in principle also for $\alpha\geq 1$, its interpretation as the lowest order of a Taylor expansion renders this limit physically and logically unsound.
 For this reason we shall trust our results only for small $\alpha$ values, say $\alpha\lesssim 0.1$.
 Actually, for the subluminal branch of \eqref{eq:DR}, there is in any case a ``hard limit'', provided by $\alpha=0.5$.
 This marks the upper value of $\alpha$ for which the subluminal dispersion relation remains meaningful, that is, $\omega\in\mathbb{R}$.
 For this reason, in what follows, we shall use such ``objective'' value as a reference upper bound $\alpha_{\rm max}$ for both the superluminal and subluminal dispersion relation branches, albeit, as said, in realistic analogue models lower values of $\alpha_{\rm max}$ would certainly have to be considered.